medimohammadise/webpage-elements-analyser/README.md

  ## Running the project
 Just run the following command:
     ./mvnw

- application would be availbale on 8080 port just go through this url: [http://localhost:8080/#/]
+ the application would be availbale on 8080 port just go through this url: [http://localhost:8080/#/]

  ## Solution description